Non-Invasive Intracranial Pressure analysis using ICM+

 Mathematical Black box model (nICP_BB)

 This method is described in terms of a transfer function between arterial blood pressure (ABP) and ICP, controlled by TCD and ABP derived parameters.
 The rules of this TCD-based linear control had been formerly determined using a multiple regression model between TCD parameters and ABP-ICP transfer function on datasets of reference patients.
-The model provides a continuous full waveform of nICP (in mmHg).
+The model provides a full waveform of nICP (in mmHg).
 In ICM+, this model can be used via a plugin.

 View image